ghostunnel/ghostunnel/README.md

 be fed into Graphite (or other systems) to see number of open connections, rate of new connections, connection lifetimes, timeouts, and other info.

 **Emphasis on security**: We have put some thought into making ghostunnel secure by default and prevent accidental misconfiguration.
 For example,  we always negotiate TLS v1.2 and only use safe cipher suites.
 Ghostunnel also supports PKCS#11 which makes it possible to use Hardware Security Modules (HSMs) to protect private keys.
+We also have a [BUG-BOUNTY](BUG-BOUNTY.md) that pays rewards for security findings.

 Getting Started
 ===============